-Why sleeping well after the Super Bowl is difficult
+Why sleeping well after the big game is difficult

-With the heart-tugging commercials, the star-studded halftime show and high-stakes football, the Super Bowl always runs well into the night.
+With the heart-tugging commercials, the star-studded halftime show and high-stakes football, the big game always runs well into the night.
 And while our body is experiencing a rush of exciting emotions, it’s also supposed to be performing another critical job: preparing us for sleep.

 And that’s where we can run into trouble.
 Remember those hormones?
 In addition to surges of cortisol and adrenaline, which hype us up, the bright lights of the game (in person or on TV) can delay the release of the sleep-inducing hormone melatonin.
 All of that increased activity means that our body can’t begin to relax in the usual ways.